Belthasaran/rhplay/README.md

 B. You will currently need to install your  clientsettings.db  rhdata.db and patchbin.db  files in  %APPDATA%\rhtools\
 manually.
 The database files are Not included with standalone binary.
 You have to install them.
+The release Executable now has a built-in database provisioning assistant which will help you.
+Run the RHplay program for instructions if necessary.

 C. You must install a clean base ROM for all patching.
 Please place  your base  .sfc file  (Vanilla SMW)  to   %APPDATA%\rhtools\smw.sfc
 The file data must match these specifications to be accepted:   Filename: smw.sfc